 Description: The goal of the course is to introduce you to machine learning, some of the world’s most powerful predictive models.
 The course covers topics such as machine learning algorithms, overfitting, supervised learning, cross-validation, regularization, recursive partitioning, and assembling.
 You will be exposed to Python and learn to write Python code.
 In teams, you will enter forecasting competitions to develop predictions using these algorithms.

-Data Warehousing and Business Intelligence
+Databases and Business Intelligence

 Description: You will learn how companies store, retrieve, and mine data.
 The principles of data management, the process of ETL – extract, transform, and load, data security, integrity, and governance will be discussed.
-To mine data for basic business intelligence, you will manipulate data and create visualization that leaders use to manage and track business.
+To mine data for basic business intelligence, you will manipulate data and create visualizations that leaders use to manage and track business.
 You will learn to use SQL and Tableau to query databases and create visualizations, respectively.

-Leadership III: Digital Design
+Leadership III: Decision Making

 Customer Analytics III

 Description: This course focuses on analytics in the digital marketing space through discussion of concepts, technologies, and tools necessary to support digital commerce.
 Emphasis is placed on tools and methodologies for bolstering web presence through web and search analytics.
 Specific topics include methods for analyzing and improving user experience, web traffic, online engagement, and conversion rates.

 Description: You will be introduced to natural language processing, deep learning and artificial intelligence including text analysis and image and voice recognition.
 You will work in Python to process a document’s key words, sentiments, and topics.
 As the main building block of deep learning and artificial intelligence, you will learn to run neural networks.
 You will use Google’s open-source TensorFlow to run neural networks for image recognition purpose.